oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/default/README.md

    -rw-r--r-- 1 root root 86769664 Apr 15 07:37 coh1781907747204398478.tmp
    drwxr-xr-x 2 root root     4096 Apr 15 07:49 hsperfdata_root
    ```

-   The contents of the `coh*` file(s) are not important, just the fact that they are using
-   the default location.

    Type `exit` to leave the `exec` session.